-Passwords these days have a bunch of rules that go along with creating them.
-They must be a certain number of characters, have upper and lowercase letters, a number, and a special character.
-However, these rules are in place for a very important security reason…
+Passwords these days have a bunch of rules that go along with creating them–they must be a certain number of characters long, have both an upper and lowercase letter, a number, and a special character.
+These rules are in place for a very important security reason…

-And that is because common words and numbers make cracking a password pretty darn easy.
-Another problem that can be easily fixed:
+And that is because common words and numbers–or those directly related to your life–make cracking a password pretty darn easy.
+This is a problem that can be easily fixed:

-Stop using your kids’ birthdays as passwords and pins.
-Stop using your favorite color, season, or your pet’s name.
-These are all weak in the world of passwords.
-They also are also easy to find on the internet or via social engineering–one of the prominent attack methods to acquire a user’s credentials.
+Stop using your kids’ birthdays as passwords and pins; stop using your favorite color, season, or your pet’s name.
+These are all weak in the world of passwords, and are typically very easy to find on the internet or via social engineering–one of the prominent attack methods malicious actors use to acquire a user’s credentials.

 Plug: Password managers are cool

-Fortunately, by using a password manager, you won’t have to think up any passwords.
-The only one you will have to remember is the one you use to log in to your password manager vault.
-The password manager will generate strong passwords for you!
+Fortunately, by following the above advice and using a password manager, you won’t have to think up any passwords–except the one you use to log in to your password manager vault–because it’ll generate strong passwords for you!

-As an extra layer of personal cybersecurity precaution, it’s a good idea to choose something unrealistic when it comes to the password confirmation question.
-And then save the “answer” in your password manager too.
-This will remove the possibility that someone can ask you enough questions about your life to figure it out.
+As an extra layer of precaution, with those password hints that can either confirm or remind you of your password, it’s a good idea to choose something unrealistic and then save the “answer” in your password manager too.
+This will remove the possibility that someone is able to ask you enough questions about your life to figure it out.

 So do any of your current passwords fall into the top likely passwords list?
 If so, you might want to consider changing those.

-- Be aware of the security risks that come along with easy to guess passwords as well as the advantages of using complex passwords.
+- Be aware of the security risks that come along with easy to guess passwords as well as the security advantages of using strong, complex passwords.